-Over the years we have probably saved thousands of dollars by asking questions.
+Cash saving questions can lead to the saving of thousands of dollars, at least it has for myself over the years.
 I don’t do this daily or even weekly, but just occasionally.
 When the opportunity presents itself, asking a simple question can generate great savings.
 Allow me demonstrate with 3 examples which led to the savings of anywhere from a couple of dollars on a burger to hundreds of dollars at a hotel.

 After our stay I wrote a note to the management.
 I didn’t use extreme language or attack anyone’s motives.
 I simply gave details concerning our experience, empathized with the difficulty management must have, and then stated that given our experience I felt that we were charged 40% more than the stay was worth, for which I requested a refund.
 To my surprise I received a response from the management thanking me for bringing to their attention a number of items that needed to be addressed.
 Likewise 40% of the cost incurred was refunded to my credit card.
 By taking about 15 to 20 minutes to compose an email and ask for a refund, we received nearly $300.